-Unit 3: Music - Listening and Appraising (40%) - This is an examination externally set and marked.
+Unit 3: Music - Listening and Appraising (40%) - This is an externally marked examination covering; the four areas of study, aural and theory skills.

-Post 16 Progression Music is a good preparation and solid foundation for further study in Music and Music Technology, as well as being recognised by 'Russell Group' Universities.
+Post 16 Progression: Music is a good preparation and solid foundation for further study in Music and Music Technology, as well as being recognised by 'Russell Group' Universities.
 It can lead to careers in the music industry, publishing, teaching and entertainment, or any job that involves communication and expressive skills.
 Your listening skills will enhance the aural perception needed in language examinations.
-Your performing skills will give you confidence in playing to an audience; useful if you intend to pursue a career in performing arts, business or law.
+Performing skills will give you confidence in playing to an audience; useful if you intend to pursue a career in Performing Arts, Business or Law.